 MA, PhD, Vanderbilt University, 1996, 1999

 Bill’s poems have appeared in The Fourth River, Cascade, Cimarron Review, and other journals, as well as in Collecting Life: Poets on Objects Known and Imagined and Many Trails to the Summit: Poems by Forty-two Pacific Northwest Poets.
 Fallow, a collection of his poems, was published with the support of the Tacoma Arts Commission in 2009.
-Most recently, he has collaborated with composer and Pacific Lutheran University Professor Greg Youtz, who has set a selection of Bill’s poems to music.
+He has also collaborated with composer and Pacific Lutheran University Professor Greg Youtz, who has set a selection of Bill’s poems to music.
 Titled Poetry Above the Roar, the ten poem-songs are performed by mezzo-soprano Erin Calata.